Dividend Value Builder Newsletter

 The purpose of company financial statements is to evaluate the financial position (balance sheet), profitability (income statement), and cash flow (cash flow statement) of an entity.
 The balance sheet is the foundation of the entity.

-Whether an investor is looking for dividends, value, quality, or companies with sustainable competitive advantages, the foundation of each strategy is finding companies with a sound balance sheet.
+Whether an investor is looking for value, growth, dividends, quality, or companies with sustainable competitive advantages, the foundation of each strategy is finding companies with a sound balance sheet.
 This is because the financial position of the entity affects everything it does and is able to achieve.

 An entity with liquidity, low debts, and sufficient working capital has a higher probability of being successful.
 It can fund future needs (i.e. capital investments) to grow the company or overcome unexpected challenges.
 It also affects whether and how much of the cash flows can be returned to shareholders in dividends or stock buybacks.

 Do you have a favorite financial statement?
 Which one is it?